Fallout 76 Camping Guide – How to Build, Best Locations

 Building a Camp

 Now that you are ready to build your first camp, we recommend that you are at least level 10 before you build your first camp.
-The main reason behind this is that being level 10 means that you have completed some initial quests, explored the game a bit and are familiar with basic mechanics and kinks of working in Fallout 76.
+The main reason behind this is that being level 10 means that you have completed some initial quests, explored the game a bit, and are familiar with the basic mechanics and kinks of working in Fallout 76.

 Before building the camp, we also recommend that you complete the Responder quests in Flatwoods and meet with Protectron in the woods north of Morgantown.
-He will give you some camp related quests which also serve as a good starting point for camp building.
+He will give you some camp-related quests which also serve as a good starting point for camp building.
 If you lack crafting components at that point, you can always come back later and complete them.

 Laying down Foundations

 The first step in building your camp is to lay down the foundations.
 You can choose between wood or concrete foundations.
 We recommend that you use concrete because it is more reliable than wood.
 Wood can be used in the walls so save them for walls.
-Make sure that the floor is flat or you can adjust the height so that the floor is equal in all sides and the foundation is not hidden for any part of the floor.
+Make sure that the floor is flat or you can adjust the height so that the floor is equal on all sides and the foundation is not hidden for any part of the floor.

-If you not happy with your creation, you can edit it and move it around to choose a more suitable location.
+If you are not happy with your creation, you can edit it and move it around to choose a more suitable location.
 You can also store it for later use.
-Building on slopes and uneven surfaces cost for resources than building on normal and flat surfaces so you need to keep that in mind.
+Building on slopes and uneven surfaces costs for resources than building on normal and flat surfaces so you need to keep that in mind.
 Add stairs at this point so that you can build the upper floors later easily.
 Once the foundations are laid, pick up your C.A.M.P. and move it to its center as this will be the center point for all your camp.

 Building the Walls

-Do not cover the whole foundations with the walls.
+Do not cover the whole foundation with the walls.
 Create rooms as you like but we recommend that you leave some part of the foundation as an open area which could later serve as a porch or an area where you can later put your generator on.
 Plan for the future if you want to save your resources in the game.
-You can always add more foundation later in the game but why waste resources if you can save them by being efficient.
+You can always add more foundation later in the game but why waste resources if you can save them by being efficient?

 Constructing a Roof

 If you do not plan to add an upper floor to your cabin now, you can always lay down a roof on your cabin to make it feel more safe.
-You can pick from a variety of roofs including standard flat steel roofs, to wooden roofs to proper built coned roofs.
+You can pick from a variety of roofs including standard flat steel roofs, wooden roofs to properly built coned roofs.
 This will complete your main cabin and you can use it as your safe zone in the wastelands now.

 Do not forget to add a door and some windows to make it look more like a home and less like a prison.
-They also give you light during the day time.
+They also give you light during the daytime.
 You can add some shutters and open them or close them at your will.
 Enemies will be able to see inside from open shutters.

-Setting up Outer Perimeter
+Setting up An Outer Perimeter

-Now that you have a basic cabin with a roof and some windows, it is time to mark your outside limits and to keep smaller critters away from your main cabin.
+Now that you have a basic cabin with a roof and some windows, it is time to mark your outside limits and keep smaller critters away from your main cabin.
 You can set up a boundary wall around your cabin to mark your boundaries and then build other items inside this boundary to make your camp look more organized.
 Build up fences and add a gate to make it look authentic.

 Coming to more serious things, you will need to defend your camp from enemies.
-For that you will need to place some turrets and naturally, the turrets require power.
+For that, you will need to place some turrets and naturally, the turrets require power.
 Build a generator and place it in the back of your house where you left that small open area while laying down the foundations and connect it will the main wiring system.

 Finishing Up

 Your camp is now all set.
 You will have everything that you need in this basic cabin for your survival.
-For more added value, you can add some tables, floor lamps, wall posters and more inside your cabin.
+For more added value, you can add some tables, floor lamps, wall posters, and more inside your cabin.
 You would be surprised as to how much detail you can put into your camp.

 Moving Camps